Shariq026926/Project_Management_Assignment_1/README.md

 ## Phase 1: Responsibilities and Task Assignment

-The following tasks will be completed during the Requirements Review phase.
+The following tasks will be completed while reviewing the requirments.
 Each task has a clearly assigned owner and deadline.

 **Tasks and Assignments**: